Elon Musk says ‘civil war is inevitable’ as UK rocked by far-right riots. He’s part of the problem - KESQ

 “That is a total disgrace and we cannot carry on like this,” she told BBC Radio 5 Live in an interview, adding that the police will be pursing “online criminality” as well as “offline criminality.”

-During a cabinet meeting Tuesday, UK Prime Minister Keir Starmer said those involved in the riots — in person and online — “will feel the full force of the law and be subject to swift justice,” according to a readout seen by CNN.
+During a cabinet meeting Tuesday, Starmer said those involved in the riots — in person and online — “will feel the full force of the law and be subject to swift justice,” according to a readout seen by CNN.

 X, Facebook owner Meta and TikTok have not responded to CNN’s requests for comment.